 - 1 teaspoon vanilla extract

 Place all of the ingredients in a blender and blend until smooth.
 Pour the mixture into popsicle molds and insert popsicle sticks.
-Freeze the popsicles until they are frozen solid, at least 4 hours.
+Freeze the popsicles until they are frozen solid, at least 4-6 hours, overnight is best.